CrossOmics/Lotus/docs/api/tools.rst

 Overview
 --------

-``lotus.tl`` is a direct wrapper around ``scanpy.tl``.
+``lotus.tl`` serves as a building block API that provides direct access to all scanpy tools functions.
 All functions work exactly the same way as in scanpy, making Lotus fully compatible with scanpy workflows.
+This module is used internally by ``lotus.workflows`` to implement high-level functionality, and can also be used directly when you need fine-grained control or want to access advanced features not covered by the workflows module.

 **Key Features:**

 The module provides complete scanpy.tl compatibility with the same function signatures and behavior.
 It can be used as a drop-in replacement for scanpy.tl, and all scanpy tools functions are available.
+For standard analysis workflows, we recommend using the high-level functions in ``lotus.workflows`` instead, which provide optimized defaults and a streamlined interface.

 Compatibility
 -------------